Having a rich amount of lead sources is vital to growing your company, boosting your sales, and increasing the amount of business you receive.

-Nowadays, with the amount of data available, social media ads are a great way of laser-targeting a specific user base and showing them your products or services.
+Nowadays, with the amount of data available, social media ads are a great way to laser-target a specific user base and show them your products or services.

-Social media ads are also typically less expensive than PPC ads, which can make them more cost-effective for your business.
+Social media ads are also typically less expensive than PPC ads, making them more cost-effective for your business.

 Use the same data-driven tactics you used for finding which social media to use for your business to find the best one to generate leads.